 We encourage your active engagement in the dialogue.
 Membership in The Sedona Conference Working Group Series is open to all.
-The Series includes WG6 and several other Working Groups in the areas of electronic document management and discovery, cross-border discovery and data protection laws, international data transfers, patent litigation, patent remedies and damages, and trade secrets.
+The Series includes WG6 and several other Working Groups in the areas of electronic document management and discovery, data security and privacy liability, international data transfers, patent litigation, patent remedies and damages, and trade secrets.
 The Sedona Conference hopes and anticipates that the output of its Working Groups will evolve into authoritative statements of law, both as it is and as it should be.
 Information on membership and a description of current Working Group activities is available at https://thesedonaconference.org/wgs.

-Craig Weinlein Executive Director The Sedona Conference June 2019
+Craig Weinlein Executive Director The Sedona Conference April 2020